 Have a few alternative plans should any of your key people be unable to pull through on the day.
 Things happen.
 If a keynote speaker for whatever reason is not available on the day, you need to ensure that your attendees still get value from your event and that their impression of your event is one of the utmost professionalism.

-We used some pre-written questions that had been intended for a post-seminar Q&A session, and an internal colleague stepped in to facilitate a roundtable so that I could focus on event management.
 In the end, we received rave reviews for one of the most engaging and thought-provoking seminars these C-level executives had attended on the topic.
 By quickly compromising on the structure of the event we were able to turn a crisis into a huge success.

 5. “Take charge of the situation; lead.”

 – Global Head of Events at a Travel Agency

 In the event of a crisis, above all, it is imperative that you stay calm.
 An answer to your problem is there, but you won’t find it in a panic.
 Remove the anxiety and panic from your mind and focus on finding a solution to your problem.

 This is partly a question of confidence.
 Confidence may come from experience; once you have successfully managed crisis you will feel more confident to do so again in the future.
 Perhaps you might also benefit from training in leadership or in project management, to boost your confidence levels.
 Find a solution and lead the charge.